zeptillionairplex/flutterNest/Chatting_APP/[Normal]Secured_Chatting_App.md

-Sure!
-Below is a comprehensive manual for implementing a secure chat application using Flutter for the frontend and NestJS for the backend.
-This includes features such as file uploads, message reactions, swiping to reply, and URL previews.
+# Comprehensive Manual for Secure Chat Application

-## Comprehensive Manual for Secure Chat Application
+This manual provides a step-by-step guide to implementing a secure chat application using Flutter for the frontend and NestJS for the backend.
+The application includes features like user authentication, chat rooms, message reactions, file uploads, swiping to reply, URL previews, and environment-based configurations using `.env` files.

-### Prerequisites
+## Prerequisites

 1. **Node.js** and **npm**: Ensure you have Node.js and npm installed.
 2. **Flutter**: Ensure Flutter SDK is installed.
 3. **Docker**: Ensure Docker and Docker Compose are installed.

-### Project Structure
+## Project Structure

-#### Backend (NestJS)
+### Backend (NestJS)

 - `/src`
   - `/auth`